Anhkisu/Anhkisu/README.md

-- 👋 Hi, I’m @Anhkisu
+👋 Hi, I’m @Anhkisu
-- 👀 I’m interested in Data Science, Database Management
-- 🌱 I’m currently learning Python, Django and SQL
-- 💞️ I’m looking to improve my skills and collaborate on Data Management projects of all domains
+👀 I’m interested in Data Science, Database Management and Blockchain Technology 🌱 I’m currently learning Python, Django and dive deeper into coding 💞️ I’m looking to improve my skills and collaborate on Data Management projects of all domains
-- 📫 Reach me through email @ dungphamthang7@gmail.com

 Since 2023
 <!---